In-depth Q&A: The IPCC’s sixth assessment report on climate science

 Fittingly then, the report includes – for the first time – a dedicated chapter (pdf) on weather extremes.

-(Carbon Brief will shortly publish an in-depth article on this chapter specifically.)
+(Carbon Brief has also published an in-depth article on this chapter specifically.)

 Since the IPCC’s fifth assessment report (AR5) in 2013-14, “there have been important new developments and knowledge advances on changes in weather and climate extremes”, the new report says.
 In particular, these cover “human influence on individual extreme events, on changes in droughts, tropical cyclones and compound events, and on projections at different global warming levels”.